Viviana Power Tech - Plugged into India’s Power Boom

 Investment Rationale

-1. Massive Industry Tailwinds: India’s commitment to adding 500 GW of renewable capacity by 2030 and strengthening its national grid under schemes like the Revamped Distribution Sector Scheme (RDSS) creates a multi-trillion-rupee opportunity.
-Viviana, as an established EPC player, is a direct beneficiary of this unprecedented capital expenditure cycle.
+1. Industry Tailwinds: India is targeting 500 GW of renewable capacity by 2030.
+Add to that grid upgrades under the Revamped Distribution Sector Scheme (RDSS), and you get a multi trillion rupee opportunity.
+As a power EPC player, Viviana is directly aligned to benefit.
 The government’s infrastructure focus provides a long-term, structural growth driver for the entire sector.

 Recent Order Wins: